 DEVELOPING OUR DIGITAL LAW PRACTICE

 My focus is on developing our digital law practice.
-We are already developing smart legal contracts, which include code as well as natural language.
-We have started automating contractual processes and in the future we’ll be able to improve the performance of our clients’ contracts by making them dynamic.
-This is the future of commercial law and we will need dynamic lawyers to make it a reality.
+We’re already developing smart legal contracts, which include code as well as natural language.
+We’ve started automating contractual processes, and in the future, we’ll be able to improve the performance of our clients’ contracts by making them dynamic.
+This is the future of commercial law and we’ll need dynamic lawyers to make it a reality.

 A day in the life of Rachel

 One area where I want to make a difference to the firm is in relation to social mobility.

 The reason I have built my career at HSF is because I believe it to be a truly inclusive workplace, where I can be myself and put my personality into my work.
 It is important to me that the firm maintains this culture and becomes a more diverse place.